Transform plain placemats into stylish coordinating buffalo plaid placemat designs with this easy DIY tutorial using stencils!

 5. Seal the placemats with Fusion Mineral Paint’s Tough Coat.

-To make the placemats a little more wet resistant, I decided to give my beloved Tough Coat treatment another try.
-It worked out so well on my barn door headboard, why not?
+To make the placemats a little more water resistant, I decided to add a top coat using Fusion’s Tough Coat.
+It worked out so well on my barn door headboard, so why not try?

 Welcome to my fall patio!